-The results reported in Bratberg et al (2005) are opposite for men and women when it comes to elasticities based on varying ages of the children.
-This is, however, consistent with the differences between men and women in life-cycle biases reported in Böhlmark and Lindquist (2006)
+23 The results reported in Bratberg et al. (2005) are opposite for men and women when it comes to elasticities based on varying ages of the children.
+This is, however, consistent with the differences between men and women in life-cycle biases reported in Böhlmark and Lindquist (2006).

-Grawe (2006) finds that "the average estimated earnings persistence drops ... a little more than one percentage point per year" in the American PSID and NLS, the Canadian Intergenerational Income Data (IID), and the German Socioeconomic Panel (GSOEP).
-We find the corresponding numbers to be 1.1 percent for men and 0.7 percent for women based on the findings in our Table 1.
-Mazumder (2005), using the Survey of Income and Program Participation matched to Social Security Administration's Summary Earnings Records (US) finds, based on the numbers reported in his Table 8, that the estimated elasticity is increasing 2 percent and 1 percent, men and women respectively, for each additional year the fathers' earnings are averaged over.
-Based on the finding in our Table 3 and 4, our corresponding numbers are 0.5 percent for men and ??? for women.
-Our findings are in line with the ones by Mazumder, even though the magnitude is somewhat different.
+Grawe (2006), inspecting the effect of increasing the age of the father at observation, finds that "the average estimated earnings persistence drops [...] a little more than one percentage point per year" in the American PSID and NLS, the Canadian Intergenerational Income Data (IID), and the German Socioeconomic Panel (GSOEP).
+We find the corresponding numbers to be 1.1 percentage point for men and 0.7 percentage point for women based on the findings in our Table 1.24 Mazumder (2005), using the Survey of Income and Program Participation matched to Social Security Administration's Summary Earnings Records (US) finds, based on the numbers reported in his Table 8, that the estimated elasticity increases by 2.1 percentage points and 0.9 percentage points for men and women respectively, for each additional year the fathers' earnings are averaged over.25 Based on the findings in our Tables 3 and 4, our corresponding numbers are 0.5 percentage points for men and 0.3 percentage points for women.
+Hence, our findings are in line with Mazumder, even though the magnitude is somewhat different.